Demetrioz/KLog/klog.website/docs/getting-started/installation.md

 2. Setup an IIS site
 3. Download the release files from [GitHub](https://github.com/), and extract them to the IIS directory
-4. Create an appsettings.production.json mirroring step 3 from
+4. Update the appsettings.production.json mirroring step 3 from
    [Build Process](./build.md)
+5. Make sure you have an ASPNETCORE_ENVIRONMENT environemnt variable set to Production
-5. Start the IIS site
+6. Start the IIS site

 ## Docker